Why Do Lesbians Have More Orgasms Than Straight Women?

-So maybe the critical difference is expectations?
+Additionally, Nichols reports that heterosexual women may not expect to have an orgasm, while women in lesbian relationships assume an orgasm is a given.
+The critical difference, then, maybe expectations.
 Since lesbian sexual relationships expect both partners to have an orgasm, they put the time and effort in during foreplay and oral sex to make sure it happens.

-There's an important lesson here for straight couples.
-Maybe it's a good idea to rethink the script that short, frequent, penetrative intercourse equals satisfaction.
-Men may want sex, but women don't want just sex, they want good sex, and bad sex can be a deal breaker.
+There's an important lesson here for straight couples: It's a good idea to rethink the script.
+In many cases, short, frequent, penetrative intercourse doesn't equal satisfaction for both parties.
+Men and women both want sex.
+But women don't want just sex—they want good sex, and bad sex can be a dealbreaker.

 Blair, K.L. & Pukall, C.F.
 (2014).
 Can less be more?
 Comparing duration vs. frequency of sexual encounters in same-sex and mixed-sex relationships.
 The Canadian Journal of Human Sexuality 23:123–136; doi:10.3138/cjhs.2393 123